mcliff1/travel/README.md

 This uses springboot 2.0.3 to build a stand-alone java application jar file to be executed with jdk8.

+The code has 4 high level packages
+* api
+* entity
+* model
+* service

+The swagger code-gen created the *api* and *model* layers, these are for REST.
+Adding jpa to pom.xml we can write the interfaces for the *entity* layer.
+Ideally the *service* layer should split out a *domain* package and provide better isolation between the persistence and the API layers.

+The runtime solution can be deployed in Docker.

 ## Build and Deploy

 The `build.sh` script will launch a Docker image to run maven to build and run the unit tests.
 The `run.sh` shell script has been provided to launch a docker image with java8 and bind to local port 80 to serve the API.